avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 4. At that time the first release of _QEMU_ would be about 15 years away, and the GCC tool chain was not yet mature, i.e. pre 2.95, so I had to design my own assembler, simulator, linker, compiler, and debugger.

 5. The key to the success of this project was my design of a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) to formally describe each one of the CPU's opcodes, and most important to recognize when an instruction sequence would cause the pipeline to "stall".
 We built the _DSL_ using _lex_ and _yacc_.
 At that time it was not yet common practice that CPU designers could automatically dynamically insert delays into the instruction pipeline.
 It was the job of the application programmer (or the compiler) to automatically insert these delays.
 My _DSL_ included an easy to specify language that detected stall conditions.
-Without this stall detection feature it was impossible for us to develop the assembler in a timely fashion, because in the early stages of the design, the VLSI architects made major change to the stall conditions almost daily.
-So our manually coded stall conditions had to constantly be rewritten.
-Once we implemented this feature, we could generate an updated assembler almost immediately, i.e. within a hour or two.
+Without this stall detection feature it was impossible for us to develop the assembler in a timely fashion, because in the early stages of the design, the VLSI architects made major changes to the stall conditions almost daily.
+So our manually coded stall condition analyzer had to constantly be rewritten.
+But once we implemented this feature, we could generate an updated assembler almost immediately, i.e. within a hour or two.

 6. Another very important feature was that when debugging an application we could programmatically simulate access to the _I/O_ ports.
 Still more than 15 years after the first release of _QEMU_, i.e. 2025, this is not yet a builtin feature of state of the art _QEMU_ simulators.